mleiv/SimpleCoreDataManageable/README.md

 In the end, I prefer my struct wrappers because I hate reference objects and the way they are mutated underneath you.
 Having a static copy that I save and update when and where I want to is worth any extra labor, and I think until Apple gets onboard with functional Core Data, this will just be an interesting side experiment and not my primary Core Data library.

+## Recommendations

+If you are looking for a Swift core data stack to use in your app, rather than an example of iOS 10 functionality, https://github.com/tadija/AERecord looks nice IMO.

 ## Examples